Music of Bhutan: Popular music

 Bhutan has also been seeing a boom in the popular music such as the B-Pop show that was held to promote creativity in May 2018 by M-Studio in collaboration with the Ministry of Information and Communications.

 Institutions

 The Royal Academy of Performing Arts (RAPA) has worked under royal prerogative to document, preserve, and promote traditional Bhutanese music, song, and dance since 1954.
-Its activities are overseen by the Ministry of Home and Cultural Affairs of the Government of Bhutan.
+Its activities are overseen by the Ministry of Home Affairs of the Government of Bhutan.
 The Academy's performers participate in festivals, tour schools within Bhutan, and perform for tourists.